JuliaDynamics/Agents.jl/docs/src/devdocs.md

 git clone https://github.com/JuliaDynamics/Agents.jl.git --single-branch
 ```

-## Agent Container Utilities

-The functions `agent_container_type` and `construct_agent_container` are internal utilities for handling agent storage containers.

-- **`agent_container_type`**:
-  Returns the appropriate container type for storing agents of type `A` using the specified container type.

-- **`construct_agent_container`**:
-  Constructs and returns an instance of the agent container type for agents of type `A`.

-These utilities help standardize how agent collections are created and managed internally.

 ## [Creating a new model type](@id make_new_model)

 Note that new model types target applications where a fundamentally different